purescript/purescript-ordered-collections/README.md

 freezeST :: forall a h r.
 SM.STStrMap h a -> Eff (st :: ST.ST h | r) (StrMap a)
 ```

+Convert a mutable map into an immutable map

 #### `runST`